BrightcoveLearning/outlearn-player-technologies/modules/html-module.md

 <!-- @link, "url" : "https://developer.mozilla.org/en-US/docs/Web/HTML", "text": "Getting Started with HTML" -->

-Once you get the basics, go on to the next module.
+Once you get the basics, go on to the next section.

 <!-- @section -->